libpfasst/LibPFASST/docs/source/compiling.rst

   `$ sudo apt-get install  libopenblas-dev`

-The user will probably have to adjust some flags in 'Makefile.defaults'.
+The user may have to change the compiler and compiler flags defined in Makefile.local and 'Makefile.defaults'.

 The first three flags correspond to the compilers and linkers.
 These can be changed to correspond to those used on your system.

-FC = mpif90
+FC = mpiffort
 CC = mpicc
+LD= $(FC)
 AR = ar rcs

 Some optional flags are